wgross/Elementary.Memoization/README.md

 Install-Package Elementary.Memoization
 ```

-#Memoization as Solution Idea#
+#Implementation#

 Memoization optimizes execution of programs by caching function results: [Memoization in Wikipedia](http://en.wikipedia.org/wiki/Memoization).

-An implementation of memoization in C# can be done quite elegantly by creating a delegate matching the functions declaration but holding as well a dictionary instance mapping tuples of function parameters to function results:
+An implementation of memoization in C# can be done quite elegantly by creating a delegate which matches the calculating functions declaration but holding as well a dictionary instance mapping tuples of function parameters to function results:

 ```
 #!c#